When you get new ink, you obviously want it to

 look as great as it did the day you got it for years to come.
-And while you can get ink anywhere on your body, not all areas are the most ideal places for tattoos.
+And while you can get ink anywhere on your body, not all areas are the most ideal places for tattoo longevity.
 Some are known for their tendency to stretch and warp.
-And others are more likely to fade, and no longer look the same, all thanks to the placement.
+And others are more likely to fade, and no longer look the same.
+That’s all thanks to the placement.

-To ensure a tattoo will look good as the years go by, one of the most important things to consider is how much sun exposure the area might receive.
+To protect your tattoo’s longevity, one of the most important things to consider is sun exposure.
 "While you can always

-When going for a colorful tattoo, make sure you get the ink on "a location that doesn't get a lot of sun exposure is best for the longevity of the color, as sun exposure causes colors to fade," Palomino says.
-"Light colored inks will fade more quickly than darker colors will."
+If you’re going for a colorful tattoo, make sure you get the ink on "a location that doesn't get a lot of sun exposure is best for the longevity of the color, as sun exposure causes colors to fade," Palomino also explains.
+"Light-colored inks will fade more quickly than darker colors will."

-size and shape of the tattoo can also affect how great it'll look in ten or twenty years, so you'll want to discuss all of these factors with your tattoo artist, before getting inked.
-They'll help you wade through all the pros and cons, and help you choose the right tattoo location.
+size and shape of the tattoo can also affect how great it'll look in ten or twenty years.
+Before you get your new tat, make sure you discuss these factors and more with your tattoo artist.
+They’ll help you wade through all the pros and cons, and help you choose the right tattoo location.
 Ahead of that conversation, read on for a few of the best and worst locations, when it comes to the longevity of a tattoo, according to tattoo experts.
 1 Best: Outer Collarbone

 It's also an area where skin is least likely to stretch as you get older, which is another factor that can affect how a tattoo holds up over time.
 The skin on your collarbone tends to stay right where it is, making it a great place for